Top tips for first time buyers when applying for a mortgage.

 You can read more about these Government schemes and alternative routes onto the property ladder here.

 Having never been through the house buying or mortgage application process before, it’s natural that first-time buyers will need more support and guidance than more experienced property purchasers.

 So, don’t be afraid to ask questions to your broker, lender, friends, family and colleagues if anything at all is unclear (however silly you might think the questions are).
 This is one of the biggest loans you’re ever going to take out in your life, so you need to make sure you fully understand what you’re signing up to before committing.

-As such, careful cost control is essential before, during and after the homebuying process.
-Because, in addition to your deposit, you also need a lot of extra cash to cover solicitor and estate agent fees, property surveys, searches and removal costs, while also keeping a little in reserve to cover unforeseen circumstances and furniture for your new pad.
+As such, careful cost control is essential before, during and after the home buying process.
+In addition to your deposit, you also need a lot of extra cash to cover solicitor fees, property surveys and searches for example, while also keeping a little in reserve to cover unforeseen circumstances and furniture for your new pad.

-A limited credit history doesn’t necessarily need to hold you back
+6. A limited credit history doesn’t necessarily need to hold you back.

 Lending decisions are subject to an affordability/creditworthiness assessment.